GoogleCloudDataproc/flink-bigquery-connector/README.md

   This is to [validate](https://github.com/GoogleCloudDataproc/flink-bigquery-connector/blob/92db3690c741fb2cdb99e28c575e19affb5c8b69/flink-1.17-connector-bigquery/flink-connector-bigquery/src/main/java/com/google/cloud/flink/bigquery/sink/BigQuerySinkConfig.java#L185) the [restart strategy](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/ops/state/task_failure_recovery/).
-  Users are recommended to choose their application's restart strategy wisely, to avoid incessant retries which can potentially eat up your BigQuery resource quota, and disrupt the BigQuery Storage API backend.
+  Users are recommended to choose their application's restart strategy wisely, to avoid incessant retries which can potentially exhaust your BigQuery resource quota, and disrupt the BigQuery Storage API backend.
 Regardless of which strategy is adopted, the restarts must be finite and graciously spaced.
   **Using fixed delay restart is strongly discouraged, as a potential crash loop can quickly evaporate your Biguery resource quota.**
 * BigQuery sink's exactly-once mode follows the `Two Phase Commit` protocol.
 All data between two checkpoints is buffered in